Willis Jacox

-Willis Jacox (born March 25, 1966, in Bloomington, Minnesota) is a former professional American football player.
+Willis Francis Jacox (born March 25, 1966) is an American former professional football player.

 Jacox attended the University of North Dakota in the mid-1980s, where he played both wide receiver and kick returner.
-Following his collegiate career, Jacox was signed by the Saskatchewan Roughriders of the Canadian Football League in May 1987.
-He played for the Roughriders in parts of the 1987, 1991 and 1992 CFL seasons, leading the league in kickoff return yards (1,231 yds) in 1991.
+Following his collegiate career, Jacox was signed by the Saskatchewan Roughriders of the Canadian Football League (CFL) in May 1987.
+He played for the Roughriders in parts of the 1987, 1991 and 1992 CFL seasons, leading the league in kickoff return yards (1,231 yards) in 1991.
+He also briefly signed with the New Orleans Saints during the 1987 NFL players strike but did not play in any games.

 After his CFL career ended, Jacox played in the Arena Football League as a wide receiver for the Iowa Barnstormers.
-He was named Second Team All-Arena in 1996.
+He was named second-team All-Arena in 1996.